biancacecato/website/content/home/projects.md

   # To show all items, set `tag` to "*".
   # To filter by a specific tag, set `tag` to an existing tag name.
   # To remove the toolbar, delete the entire `filter_button` block.
-Working Papers
--Newspapers, Information, and Enforcement of Environmental Laws [*Email for draft]
--Can Migration Mitigate Weather and Climate Damages? (with Patrick Baylis and Frederik Noack) [*Email for draft]
-Papers in Progress
--The impact of lead exposure on education: Evidence from Mexico (with Erin Litzow and Tatiana Zarete)

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.